hashgraph/hedera-local-node/README.md

 > **_NOTE:_**  If you want to use any of the CLI options listed below, you'd need to pass `--` after `npm run start` (for example) and then specify the wanted option.
 For example, if you want to start in detached mode, you can use `npm run start -- -d`

+> **_WARNING:_** While stopping the networks, we will first list all Docker networks with the `hedera-` prefix in their names.
+This operation may affect not only the networks initiated by the `npm run start` command from this repository but also any other networks you have created with this prefix.
+Network termination can be triggered both by a direct `npm run stop` call and by the `npm run start` script if the initial startup process fails and failover recovery is activated.
+One of the recovery steps includes attempting to close all previously started networks with the `hedera-` prefix.

 ## Using hedera-local